-Covered Substance Abuse Services and Treatments that are Covered
+Substance Abuse Treatments that are Covered by First Health Network

 First Health Network has many different options that a patient can choose from for drug and alcohol addiction treatments.
 Your necessities and your condition will govern the type of services you are looking into.

 First Health Network Insurance plans differ in what they cover and how much they will pay in each plan.
 Some of the collective addiction services that are covered under most of the plans are: